laminas-api-tools/api-tools-skeleton/README.md

 **Disable all opcode caches when running the admin!**

 The admin cannot and will not run correctly when an opcode cache, such as APC or OpCache, is enabled.
-Apigility does not use a database to store configuration;
+Laminas API Tools does not use a database to store configuration;
 instead, it uses PHP configuration files.
 Opcode caches will cache these files on first load, leading to inconsistencies as you write to them, and will typically lead to a state where the admin API and code become unusable.